Order-Optimal Sequential 1-Bit Mean Estimation in General Tail Regimes: Introduction

 A significant challenge in 1-bit mean estimation is the loss of spatial information.
-When the location of the distribution's core mass is highly uncertain (e.g., the mean lies somewhere in a massive range $[-\lambda, \lambda]$), taking threshold queries in the ``wrong'' region yields sequences of all zeros or all ones, providing virtually no statistical information.
-This problem is severely exacerbated when the underlying distribution exhibits heavy tails, as the estimator must distinguish between rare, massive outlier samples and the true center of mass without being able to observe the magnitude of the outliers.
+When the location of the distribution's core mass is highly uncertain (e.g., the mean lies somewhere in $[-\lambda, \lambda]$ for some $\lambda$ much higher than the variance), taking threshold queries in the ``wrong'' region may yield sequences of all zeros or all ones, providing virtually no statistical information.
+This problem is severely exacerbated when the underlying distribution exhibits heavy tails, as the estimator must distinguish between rare large outlier samples and the true center of mass without being able to observe the magnitude of the outliers.

-In our preliminary conference version \cite{lau2025sequential}, we proposed an adaptive 1-bit mean estimator that achieved near-optimal sample complexity for distributions with a bounded $k$-th central moment for $k \ge 2$ (e.g., distributions with finite variance or sub-Gaussian tails).
+In our preliminary conference version \cite{lau2025sequential}, we proposed an adaptive 1-bit mean estimator that achieves near-optimal sample complexity for distributions with a bounded $k$-th central moment for $k \ge 2$ (e.g., distributions with finite variance or sub-Gaussian tails).
 However, that preliminary framework suffered from several notable limitations.
 First, it was entirely unclear whether the framework could be generalized to handle heavy-tailed distributions where $k \in (1, 2)$.
 Second, it suffered from suboptimal logarithmic gaps between the upper and lower bounds.
 Finally, the estimator relied on the more demanding interval-query model, requiring the learner to effectively query two boundaries simultaneously.

-In this paper, we address these issues in detail by fundamentally restructuring the framework, in particular attaining the following advantages:
+In this paper, we address these issues in detail by restructuring and refining the framework, in particular attaining the following advantages:

 \begin{itemize}

 \item \textbf{Threshold Queries and Heavy Tails:} We replace the interval-query model with the simpler and more practically relevant threshold query model.
 Furthermore, by generalizing the framework of our preliminary version, we extend our estimator to successfully handle heavy-tailed distributions where $k \in (1, 2)$.